 2 – Too Little Carbs, Not Enough Food in General

-The same phenomena is true in reverse.
+The same phenomenon is true in reverse.

 Carbohydrates are a valuable source of fuel for your body.